As you have just completed a significant surgical procedure, success and comfort is reliant on your compliance with post-operative care instructions.

 For mild to moderate pain, our office recommends Ibuprofen (Motrin or Advil) either 600mg every 6 hours or 800mg every 8 hours.
 For standard 200 mg over the counter pills and tabs, this equals 3 tabs/pills (600 mg) or 4 tabs/pills (800 mg).
 Alternatively, two tablets of Tylenol or Extra Strength Tylenol may be taken every four to six hours.
 We do not recommend Tylenol as a first choice, unless your dentist/physician has directed you not take Advil or aspirin for a medical condition (blood thinners and/or ulcers).

 For severe to moderate pain, take the tablets prescribed as directed.
 The prescribed pain medicine will make you groggy and will slow down your reflexes.
 Do not take the prescribed medication with Tylenol, as your prescription has Tylenol in it.
 Do not drive an automobile, sign legal documents, work around machinery, and avoid any alcoholic beverages.
 Pain or discomfort following oral surgery should subside gradually every day.
 If pain persists, it requires attention and possible evaluation by Dr. Nielson.
-Please contact our office at 913.780.3100.
+Please call us at 913.780.3100.

 Swelling is normally expected, and is usually related to the complexity of the oral surgery performed.
 Swelling around the mouth, cheeks, eyes, and sides of the face is not uncommon.
 The swelling will develop usually on post op day one and peak between days 3-5.
 However, the swelling may be minimized by the immediate use of ice packs.
 Zip top storage bags filled with ice, bag of frozen peas, or purchased ice packs should be applied to the skin of the face where oral surgery was performed.
 The ice packs should be left on an AWAKE patient for 20 minutes, then removed for 20-30 minutes.
 After 48 hours, ice has no beneficial effect.
 If stiffness of the jaw joint develops, the application of moist heat to the side of the face affected can limit the discomfort and decreased range of motion of your jaw joint.